matthiasn/clojure-system-book/manuscript/intro.md

 There has been a **[series of articles](http://matthiasnehlsen.com/blog/2014/09/24/Building-Systems-in-Clojure-1/)** that attempted to explain different aspects of the system, but I think that a book is a much better artifact to work on when trying to explain this application than a series of blog articles.

-Please join me on this journey as I explore the problem further and at the same time attempt to write a book about it.
+Please join me on this journey as I explore the problem further and at the same time write a book about it.
+The book will begin with a description of the current architecture, both on the server and the client side.
+Later on, we will put the design to the test, come up with a load testing strategy and look at ways of improving performance.
+Likely, we will also go through some refactoring of the current architecture and add some functionality.

 During the first couple of days, I made this content freely available.
 If you received this book for free and you realize that you like the content, please consider paying the suggested price.
 I guarantee you that any additional revenue will allow me to finish this book earlier.